SVALBARD EXCLUSIVE WILDLIFE EXPEDITION IN JULY 2022 OVERVIEW

 This photo tour and itinerary will be planned in accordance with prevailing weather and ice conditions.
 In August the ice have retreated a lot.
 More and more open waters will be accessible.
 Normally at this time we sail towards the north-east.
 Sometimes we will try to reach Kvitøya, situated Far East.

 Day 0 We always recommend to arrive Longyearbyen at least one day and night in advance.

 Day 1 Departure from Longyearbyen through Isfjorden.
 Heading north or south, depending on the drift ice situation, into the drifting ice.
 We also search in the fjords, which will have fjord ice still.

 Day 1-10 We set course for the areas where we know we will meet the drift ice.
 No matter if we sail north or south this will be the focus.
 Some of the fjords and islands will be interesting to visit and we will search systematically for wildlife wherever we go.
-The fjords will still be frozen in this time of the year.
+Depending on the weather we also will try reach the drift ice and search for wildlife there.
+Normally this is something we always do this time of the year.

 The route is just a estimate for where we can sail.
 This can, and probably will, be changed as we know this from our earlier expeditions.

 Day 11 Leaving the ship after breakfast and prepare the travel home.

 Registration: You register by sending in the booking forms we send you upon your request.
 This inquiry is not a binding booking.